 Batanes is known for its pasture lands that resemble that of New Zealand’s, if not better.
 There’s also the Honesty Shop where customers can just take what they need and leave the payment in a box.
 The capital Basco is in Batan lsland where the famous Fundacion Pacita Nature Lodge is located.
 The property is a mesmerizing work of art set on rolling hills with wonderful views of the sea.
 It is own by the artist Pacita Abad.
 Also, don’t forget to indulge in islands’ unique cuisine, mostly of seafood (read: LOBSTER!)

-Best known for its harvest festival Pahiyas, this town in the Quezon Province will be a gem this year!
-Lucban’s Pahiyas Festival falls on a Sunday this year so it’s the best time to experience the colorful extravaganza held in honor of San Isidro Labrador.
+Best known for its harvest festival Pahiyas, this town in the Quezon Province will be a gem to visit!
+Lucban’s Pahiyas Festival falls on a weekend so it’s the best time to experience the colorful extravaganza held in honor of San Isidro Labrador.
 Lucban is just a few hours scenic ride from Metro Manila via private car or bus making it perfect for a quick weekend getaway or even an extended one.

 Bring your cameras and happily snap shots of the colorful décor that adorn the houses.
 Try kiping, a rice wafer that is made in different vibrant colors.
 Kiping takes centerstage during Pahiyas as chandeliers, garlands and other embellishments.
 Also sample pansit habhab, a noodle dish served on a piece of banana leaf and eaten without a spoon or fork.
 And don’t forget to take home longganisang Lucban, a local sausage known for its distinct garlicky flavor.